MattConrad/ink/cate-netcore/README-netcore.txt

 There are also some IMPORTANT tweaks to the .csproj.
 You WILL want to note the .csproj changes.

+Also, every time I changed the runtime target, I had to delete and recreate my publish profile.
+Possibly multiple runtime targets would have solved this, but I don't care about optimal any more.

 For this project to build, you also have to make a ton of accessibility changes to the runtime.
 See the README there for details.